 Much like Lyme Disease, Anaplasmosis causes lameness, joint pain, fever, lethargy, and loss of appetite.
 Infected pets may develop other conditions including a periodic loss of platelets, which can cause bruising and bleeding.

 In the early stages of the disease, infected pets may have a fever, swollen lymph nodes, respiratory distress, weight loss, bleeding disorders, and, occasionally, neurological disturbances.
 The pet will then go through a sub-clinical stage and will not display symptoms of the disease.
 If the infection goes untreated, clinical Ehrlichiosis occurs because the immune system is not able to eliminate the organism.
 The pet may experience bleeding, anemia, neurological problems, and swollen limbs.
 In some cases, the bone marrow fails and the pet may require a blood transfusion.

 Apply a safe, topical treatment on your pet’s skin monthly.
 Products like Advantage II kill all stages of the flea life cycle and prevent fleas for one month.
 Advantix II and Frontline Plus kill ticks when they come in contact with your pet.

 Fleas are typically abundant in areas where your pet rests and sleeps.
 Vacuum the entire living space daily to remove eggs, larvae, and adult fleas.
-Wash all pet bedding, family bedding and rugs in hot, soapy water.
-Maintain your yard by removing fallen leaves and keep grass short.
+Wash all pet bedding, family bedding, and rugs in hot, soapy water.
+Maintain your yard by removing fallen leaves and keeping the grass short.
 Pet-safe flea and tick yard sprays can be applied for severe infestations.